 25 Best Things To Do On Anna Maria Island [Florida]

 Disney Land is not the only happiest place on Earth in Florida.
-Step foot onto Anna Maria Island, a 7 mile-long stretch on the northern coast of Florida and you might want to cancel your flight back home.
+Step foot onto Anna Maria Island, a 7 mile-long stretch on the western coast of Florida and you might want to cancel your flight back home.
 If the intimate white sand beaches, crystal blue waters, and Instagram-worthy sunsets don’t make you wish to stay on the island for good, then we don’t know what will.
 Here we share the 25 Best Things To Do On Anna Maria Island.

 Aside from basking in the glorious Floribbean sun, there are a string of other activities to do in Anna Maria Island.
 The island is the holy grail of shopaholics and those who need a little retail therapy: boutiques, souvenir shops, art galleries, antique shops, clothing stores, yard sales, and flea markets are all aplenty here in Anna Maria.